menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 Scope Migration Wizard
 ----------------------

-The Scope Migration Wizard allows users to migrate one or more scopes from one server to another, including all data in the scope.
+The *Scope Migration Wizard* allows users to migrate one or more scopes from one server to another, including all data in the scope.

 To migrate a scope, do the following:

 1. In the Manager window, select one or more scopes.

-2. Right-click and, from the shortcut menu, select Migrate Scope.
-The Migrate Scope(s) Wizard dialog box displays.
+2. Right-click and, from the shortcut menu, select :guilabel:`Migrate Scope`.
+The *Migrate Scope(s) Wizard* dialog box displays.

-3. Server.
+Server
   Click the drop-down list and select onto which you want to migrate this scope(s).

-4, Click Next>.
-The Migration Options dialog box displays.
+4. Click :guilabel:`Next`.
+The *Migration Options* dialog box displays.

 5. For each of the resulting screens, make a selection/entry and move through the wizard.